cferdinandi/adventure/content/adventures/ready-to-play/the-pixie-dust-tree.md

 *How can you prove to him that you are truly helping the fairies and not trying to steal the dust for yourself?*
 {{%/encounter%}}

-{{%encounter order="c" title="Locate More Pixie Dust" tips="Players might try using tools like a Magic Map, use tracking skills, or ask for help." success="The players learn that there's a tribe of Hunter Fairies near the mountains in the Eastern Grove who have more pixie dust."%}}
+{{%encounter order="c" title="Locate More Pixie Dust" tips="Players might try using tools like a Magic Map, use tracking skills, or ask for help." ability="The players have heard rumors that there's another tribe of Faires near the mountains in the Eastern Grove.||-1" success="The players learn that there's a tribe of Hunter Fairies near the mountains in the Eastern Grove who have more pixie dust."%}}
 The fairy's village does not have the special blue dust, only yellow.
 How will you find more?
 {{%/encounter%}}